rhagy82/BackBoard-Project/README.md

 # BackBoard-Project

+### Planning
+We are trying to make a working basketball backboard that counts made baskets everytime you shoot and make a shot.
+We will determine if we have solved the problem by weather or not we are able to have a working Seven Segment display that counts only the made baskets when we shoot on the hoop.
+We would like our backboard to be very accurate we do not want it counting misses as makes.
+We want to use a Seven Segment Display to show the total amount of made baskets and a Ultra Sonic Sensor to sense when the ball go's through the hoop.

 ### Goals For Project
 We want to build a fully functioning backboard with a ultrasonic sensor that counts made baskets.
 We also want to be able to understand code and how to use an ultrasonic sensor.